Crowds Gather Around the Country to Protest Social Distancing

 The protest was organized through a private Facebook group called ReopenNC, which “wants people to make their own stay-at-home decisions to avoid exposure to COVID-19,” according to the Raleigh News & Observer.
 Attendees told the paper that they’re concerned about the effect of Cooper’s orders on small businesses.
 Others questioned the seriousness of the COVID-19 outbreak.

 “The hospitals are empty.
 Nobody is sick with COVID.
-All of these COVID deaths are being attributed to COVID that aren’t COVID deaths,” Raleigh realtor Erin Engstrom told ABC 11.
+All of these COVID deaths are being attributed to COVID that aren’t COVID deaths,” a Raleigh resident told ABC 11.
 One woman was arrested at the protest.

 In Ohio, protesters have started showing up at the capitol during Republican governor Mike Dewine’s daily press briefings, with signs that say “Quarantine worse than virus,” and “Social distancing or social conditioning.
 We do not consent.”
 Many have not practiced social distancing.

-Kevin Farmer, a Cincinnati man who told the Columbus Dispatch that he was laid off from his job, was at the capitol Monday.
-“Some say that we’re actually causing havoc or putting lives in danger right now — but actually they’re putting my livelihood in danger and others because we’re laid off during this pandemic,” he told the crowd through a bullhorn.
+One Cincinnati man who told the Columbus Dispatch that he was laid off from his job, was at the capitol speaking through a bullhorn.
+“Some say that we’re actually causing havoc or putting lives in danger right now — but actually they’re putting my livelihood in danger and others because we’re laid off during this pandemic,” the man told the crowd through a bullhorn.
 Then he led them in a chant: “When I say ‘tyrant,’ you say ‘Mike DeWine.’”

 The problem of rising unemployment during the widespread economic shutdown is indisputable.
 Between March 15 and April 4, 16.8 million people sought jobless benefits.
 The numbers, according to the AP, “constitute the largest and fastest string of job losses in records dating to 1948.”